 Tip: an easy way to tell the difference between an IPS panel and TN panel is to simply touch the display.
 If there is lighting-up or tailing on where you finger is placed, it probably means that the monitor is TN.

 FreeSync and G-Sync are anti-screen tearing technologies found on some monitors.
 FreeSync is made by AMD and G-Sync is made by Nvidia.
-FreeSync is only compatiable with AMD Radeon graphics cards and G-Sync is only compatible with Nvidia graphics cards.
+FreeSync is only compatible with AMD Radeon graphics cards and G-Sync is only compatible with Nvidia graphics cards.
+Make sure you understand this before purchasing a monitor, many games might support one or the other and if you are picky about screen artifacts or frame tearing.

 Before we go any further, lets make it clear exactly what FreeSync or G-Sync does.
 All you need to know is that FreeSync and G-Sync are made to eliminate screen-tearing, which is an annoying visual artifact that shows multiple frames at once, creating a tearing effect on the display.